 Create Operators: Operators are the preferred method for creating on-cluster applications for OpenShift Container Platform 4.4.
 Learn the workflow for building, testing, and deploying Operators.
 Then create your own Operators based on Ansible or Helm, or configure built-in Prometheus monitoring using the Operator SDK.

-REST API Guide: Lists OpenShift Container Platform application programming interface endpoints.
+REST API reference: Lists OpenShift Container Platform application programming interface endpoints.

 Ongoing tasks on your OpenShift Container Platform 4.4 cluster include various activities for managing machines, providing services to users, and following monitoring and logging features that watch over the cluster.
 As a cluster administrator, this documentation will help you: